 That’s what we have here.
 White subway tile and dual oversized shower heads complement one another with a pristine grace that speaks of two worlds fusing into one.
 If you can’t get enough of the country life, but also love the industrial aspects of design, then this style may just be the perfect one for you.

-34. Geometric Shower With Bronze
+Geometric Shower Tile With Bronze

 If the title of this design sounds like a work of art, that’s because it is.
 Modern interior decorating has the luxury of adding visual elements and style that blend into an artistic whole that’s both functional and aesthetically pleasing to the eye.